tidepool-org/development/cmd/README.md

 docker pull tidepool/tpctl
 ```

-Place the following in a file called `tpctl` and make it executable:
+Execute the following to create a file called `tpctl` and to make it executable:

 ```bash
 cat <<! >tpctl